anberino/RPGSIMPLE/Simple.md

 *Note: To play Simple, you just need pencils, paper, your character sheet and at least 3 20-sided die (aka d20).
 Having more d20s makes things a lot more practical though.*

+*Note: Any time there is a situation which isn't easily solvable or understandable by the rules, the GM should have the final word about what happens then.
+Players and the GM are free to debate how to approach the situation.*

 *Customization note: You may freely choose to only use parts of the Simple system, if you think your playgroup is too casual or too advanced for it.
 The creation of house rules to increase the enjoyment of your game session is encouraged.*

 **About "Customization Notes"**